patrickmmartin/pith-writings/eight_rooty_pieces/article.md

 If ```b``` were a constant this would not scale with the value of x, however ```b``` can be substituted by ```x/2``` and we recover the initial gradient calculation, and hence an equivalent expression for the closed form expression.

-[confession time] I first picked ```0.5 * x``` and ```1.5 * x``` intuitively, having been hand-bodging numerical estimates into code for some time now, so I didn't think too hard about it (this time around) and serendipitously hit a solution that can be transformed using simple algebra into the closed form solution.
+Confession time: I first picked ```0.5 * x``` and ```1.5 * x``` intuitively, having been hand-bodging numerical estimates into code for some time now, so I didn't think too hard about it (this time around) and serendipitously hit a solution that can be transformed using simple algebra into the closed form solution.

 #### 3.0, 2.0 or 1.0 methods?

-So far the last 3 loops have used identical loops, merely with different expressions for generating new trial values in the middle.
+So far the last 3 solutions have used identical outer loops, merely with different expressions for generating new trial values in the middle.
-Let's take a closer look at that expression: that with the closed form for the gradient we get this expression:
+Let's take a closer look at that expression: with the closed form for the gradient we get this expression:

       x = x - ((x * x - value) / (2 * x));
       =>